 Markovic was regarded as one of Europe’s brightest young talents but failed to justify his £20million price tag, scoring three goals in 34 appearances for the Reds.

 After loan spells at Fenerbahce, Sporting Lisbon, Hull City and Anderlecht, he joined Fulham on a permanent deal in January 2019, only to be released by the Cottagers a few months later.

-The Serbia international then returned to boyhood club Partizan Belgrade and has since found some form again back home.
+The Serbia international then returned to boyhood club Partizan Belgrade and found some form again back home.
 He scored 12 goals in 27 appearances as the club finished runners-up in the Serbian SuperLiga.

 The striker arrived at Anfield as a hot prospect but his time at the club looked over following disastrous loan spells at Lille and Wolfsburg.

 He’s since turned things around to become a Liverpool cult hero, scoring memorable goals against Everton, Barcelona and then against Tottenham in the 2019 Champions League final.

 Origi left in the summer for AC Milan but his place in Liverpool folklore is secure…